harishbattula/Hyper-Parameter-Tuning/README.md

 Different methods of choosing a set of optimal hyper parameters for a learning algorithm.

 ### Different ways of hyper parameter tuning techniques.
     1. Manual search
     2. Grid search
     3. Randomized search
     4. Halving Grid search
     5. Halving Randomized search
     6. Bayes Search

+In this repository, we explore some techniques from scratch using python and numpy and some techniques using sklearn library